 Acknowledging these, and other ongoing challenges, the Partnership aims to secure a stronger economic future and improved quality of life for the Romney Marsh and the people who live, work and visit the locality.
 The Romney Marsh area overseen by the RMP is administered by three Local Authority Districts: Ashford, Folkestone & Hythe and Rother.

 The Romney Marsh Partnership currently comprises representatives from three local District authorities of Folkestone & Hythe, Ashford and Rother, supported by input from representatives from Kent and East Sussex County Councils.
-Other key stakeholders include Magnox Ltd, EDF Energy Ltd, Nuclear Decommissioning Authority, Dungeness Site Stakeholders Group, The Marsh Academy, Romney Resource Centre, Rye Partnership, Visit Kent, EKC Group representatives from Ashford and Folkestone Colleges, Lydd (London Ashford) Airport , Bretts Group, Action with Communities in Rural Kent and the Kent Chamber of Commerce.
+Other key stakeholders include Nuclear Restoration Services (NRS Ltd), EDF Energy Ltd, Nuclear Decommissioning Authority, Dungeness Site Stakeholders Group, The Marsh Academy, Lighthouse on the Marsh, Rye Partnership, EKSDC, EKC Group, Romney Marsh Community Hub, Lydd Airport, Kent Invicta Chamber of Commerce, Romney Marsh Countryside Partnership and other key local stakeholders.

 With no nuclear power stations now in operation in the area, the work of the Partnership has gained further importance given its role in the development of a sustainable economic strategy for the Romney Marsh.
 The RMP works to address current and future challenges whilst aiming to capitalise upon a range of opportunities for growth and improvement across the area so that the Romney Marsh continues to be a vibrant place to live, work and visit.